byt3bit/byt3bit.github.io/about.md

 permalink: /about/
 ---

-I am a senior research associate at the University of Bristol in the [Cryptography group](http://www.bris.ac.uk/engineering/research/cryptography/).
-Prior to this, I was a post-doctoral researcher at the Technical University of Denmark (DTU) in the Cyber security group.
+I was a senior research associate at the University of Bristol in the [Cryptography group](http://www.bris.ac.uk/engineering/research/cryptography/) from 2017 to 2019.
+Prior to that, I was a post-doctoral researcher at the Technical University of Denmark (DTU) in the Cyber security group.

 I received PhD from the University of Luxembourg in 2014, under the supervision of Prof. Alex Biryukov.
 The topic of my doctoral thesis was *Security aspects of symmetric-key primitives*.